mgimond/Spatial_pre2021/_book/11-Point-Patterns.md

 ### Local density

 A point pattern's density can be measured at different locations within the study area.
-Such an approach helps us assess if the density--and, by extension, the underlying process' local intensity $\widehat{\lambda}_i$--is constant across the study area.
-This can be an important property of the data since it may need to be mitigated for when using distance based analysis tools.
-Several techniques to measure local density are available, here we will focus on two such methods: *quadrat density* and *kernel density*.
+Such an approach helps us assess if the density--and, by extension, the underlying process' local (modeled) intensity $\widehat{\lambda}_i$--is constant across the study area.
+This can be an important property of the data since it may need to be mitigated for when using the distance based analysis tools covered later in this chapter.
+Several techniques for measuring local density are available, here we will focus on two such methods: *quadrat density* and *kernel density*.

 #### Quadrat density